minutemen/silhouette/CONTRIBUTING.md

 Development workflow
 --------------------

 Development is coordinated via [GitHub].
-Ideas for improvements are discussed using the [chat] or the [mailing list].
+Ideas for improvements are discussed using the [chat] or the [forum].

 To submit issues, please use the [GitHub issue tracker]. **Please do not use the issue tracker for questions!**